 Course Title First Aid

 Course Prefix, Num. and Title PHED 1306

 Division Life Sciences

 Department Kinesiology

 Course Type Academic General Education Course (from ACGM, but not WCJC Core)

 Course Catalog Description Instruction and practice for emergency care.
 Designed to enable students to recognize and avoid hazards within their environment, to render intelligent assistance in case of accident or sudden illness, and to develop skills necessary for the immediate and temporary care of the victim.

-Pre-Requisites TSI reading requirements met or concurrent enrollment in INRW 0306 or INRW 0307
+Pre-Requisites TSI ELAR (Reading and Writing) requirement met or concurrent enrollment in INRW 0306/NCBI0306 or INRW 0307 or ENGL 1301/NCBI 0300

 Co-Requisites Enter Co-Requisites Here.